simonpenel/rectree2svg/README.md

 ```

-# Using the code:
+# Using the API:

 https://crates.io/crates/rectree2svg

+The API functions and methods are tagged "API" in the Rust package documentation (https://docs.rs/rectree2svg)

-You may find more code  examples in the "examples" directory.
+You may find code  examples in the "examples" directory.

 Simple Rust example: read a newick.txt file and creates the svg
 ```